Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Illustrations of the Finite AMC with cubic fields

-A crucial fact, without which the checking of the $\varphi$-components of the modules $\CE_K/\CF_K$ and $\CH_K$ could be misleading, is the definition of a generator $\sigma$ of $\Gal(K/\Q)$ giving the correct conjugation, both for the fundamental units, the cyclotomic ones and the elements of the class group; this is not so easy even if a clear conjugation does exist for the invariants given by ${\sf K=bnfinit(P)}$ from the explicit instruction ${\sf G=nfgaloisconj(P)}$ giving $x^\sigma$ under the form $g(x)$, $g \in \Q[X]$, for a root $x$ of the defining polynomial ${\sf P}$.
+A crucial fact, without which the checking of the $\varphi$-components of the $G_K$-modules $\CE_K/\CF_K$ and $\CH_K$ could be misleading, is the definition of a generator $\sigma$ of $G_K$ giving the correct conjugation, both for the fundamental units, the cyclotomic ones and the elements of the class group (see more comments at the beginning of Appendix \ref{appA}).